Here are some Waldorf student paintings that display more control

 Like the drawings done by Waldorf students,

-the paintings are often copies of work done by the teachers.
+the paintings are often copies of work created by the teachers.